blackfisk-tech/vstx-data-table/README.md

 ![alt text][example-table-1]

 [example-table-1]: example-table-1.PNG "Example Preview of Data Table" A live demo can be found at [www.vuestacks.com/data-table](https://www.vuestacks.com/data-table).
-This is still a work in progress and over the next few months we plan on adding dozens of features such as Data-fetching, caching, user preference persistance, data-table report collections, live data editing and much more!
+This is still a work in progress and over the next few months we plan on adding dozens of features such as Data-fetching, caching, user preference persistence, data-table report collections, live data editing and much more!

 ### Installation